CaZual-T/CZT-Mega-Sync/README.md

   -  Let me know if it doesn’t work.
 - Click "Save Config".
 - Before continuing, delete the folder currently holding all your mods:
-  *- Note: You can keep your original mods folder in the situation that maybe you want to use mods/files that arent included within the shared folder.*
+  - *Note: You can keep your original mods folder in the situation that maybe you want to use mods/files that arent included within the shared folder.*
-    *- Be warned that this could lead to conflicts with mods within the mod.czt folder.
+    - *Be warned that this could lead to conflicts with mods within the mod.czt folder.
 It's up to the user to manage that if they choose to keep multiple mod folders.*
   - For example, mod.io has its own folder — delete the one holding the mods from other sites (the tool creates a new folder based on your shared mega folders name.)
     - DO NOT DELETE mod.io if you see it. i was just using it as an example.
   - Notes: